wp-plugins/shortpixel-image-optimiser/readme.txt

 ShortPixel team is here to help. <a href="https://shortpixel.com/contact">Contact us</a>!

-= What happens with my original images? =

-Your images are automatically stored in a backup folder, on your hosting server.
-After optimisation, if you want to switch back to a certain original image, hit Restore backup in the Media Library.
-If you are happy with the ShortPixel optimised images, you can deactivate saving the backups in the plugin Settings.

 == Screenshots ==

 1. Activate your API key in the plugin Settings.
 (Settings>ShortPixel)